kantipenkov/telegram_bot_learning/README.md

 * path: ./echo_bot/
 * lesson reference: [Stepik](https://stepik.org/lesson/759399/step/1?unit=761415)
 * description: a simple bot based on aiogram library. right now can acho only text messages
-* todo: update the bot to support other types of messages without throwing an error